Sister Ellen McDonald

 Ellen McDonald entered Maryknoll at the Sisters Center in NY September 2, 1959 from Syracuse, NY.
 She pronounced First Vows June 24, 1959 at the Center and Final Vows June 24, 1968 in Panama.
 From 1962 to ’64 Ellen attended the Juniorate Program of classes and gave Congregational Service in various departments at the Center.
 In 1964 Sister Ellen earned a Certificate from the Coady Institute, Nova Scotia, Canada.

-Sister Ellen began her mission experience in 1965 when she was assigned as personal secretary to the Holy Cross Bishop Marcos McGrath, in the newly created rural Diocese of Santiago de Veraguas in Panama.
+Sister Ellen’s first mission assigned was to Panama in 1965 where she was served as personal secretary to the Holy Cross Bishop Marcos McGrath, in the newly created rural Diocese of Santiago de Veraguas in Panama.
 She later transferred to the Archdiocese of Panama where she was director of the Archdiocesan Vocation and Ministry Department, responsible for the formation of deacons and lay ministers and a special program promoting women in pastoral ministry.

-She then worked in the Maryknoll Sisters Development Department, sharing with donors the first-hand knowledge and experience of her visits to the Sisters missions around the world that our mission partners make possible.
+She also worked in the Maryknoll Sisters Development Department, sharing with donors the first-hand knowledge and experience of her visits to the Sisters missions around the world that our mission partners make possible.